-New Consent Laws for QLD — What You Need to Know | Respect QLD
+New Consent Laws for QLD | Respect QLD

-As of September 23, 2024 important changes to Queensland’s consent laws are now in effect.
+As of 23 September, 2024 important changes to Queensland’s consent laws are now in effect.
 These changes provide more protections for sex workers and an updated definition of consent.

 The reforms are designed to protect sex workers from coercive or deceptive practices.
 Whether in personal relationships or within the context of sex work, the laws state that consent must be voluntarily given for each sexual act.
 Acts such as stealthing and a false representation of payment are now recognised as sexual assault or rape.